 Curriculum And Culture

 As we approach issues of culture and curriculum, research from Berner, Steiner and others would indicate that we should allow our schools to be places of distinct culture, rich curriculum, and varied, but effective pedagogy.
-This is a way forward on a path to collective academic success.
+We would also add that a lens of diversity, equity and inclusion will be key to finding way forward on a path to collective academic success through culture and curriculum.

 Photo credit: Waldorf School of Lexington